-This law consists of five sections.
-Titles I, III, IV, and V deal with employee health insurance, promote medical savings accounts, and set standards for covering long-term care.
+Titles I, III, IV, and V of HIPAA deal with employee health insurance, promoting medical savings accounts, and setting standards for covering long-term care.
 Title II is the section driving most HIPAA-related change.
 This section is called "Preventing Health Care Fraud and Abuse, Administrative Simplification, and Medical Liability Reform."
-It is referred to as just "Administrative Simplification," a term that is misleading at best; for many of the organizations that have had to comply with it, the effects have been anything but simple.
+It is referred to as just Administrative Simplification, a term that is misleading at best; for many of the organizations that have had to comply with it, the effects have been anything but simple.

-"Administrative Simplification" included several requirements designated for implementation at differing times.
+Administrative Simplification includes several requirements designated for implementation at differing times.
 Compliance with the Privacy Rule, the most contentious part of HIPAA, was required by April 14, 2003.
 Compliance with the Transactions and Code Sets (TCS) Rule was required by October 16, 2003, and the Security Rule was set for implementation in April 2005.
+The Centers for Medicare and Medicaid Services have issued, and continue to issue, a wide variety of rules and guidelines, with managers implementing these routinely.
+HIPAA has become a fixed feature in healthcare systems.

 Nearly all of the controversy over the intent versus the reality of HIPAA involves the Privacy Rule.
-In trying to strike a balance between the accessibility of personal health information by those who truly need it and matters of patient privacy, portions of HIPAA have created considerable work and expense for health care providers and organizations that do business with them, not to mention creating inconvenience and frustration for patients and others.
+In trying to strike a balance between the accessibility of personal health information by those who truly need it and matters of patient privacy, portions of HIPAA have created considerable work and expense for healthcare providers and organizations that do business with them, not to mention creating inconvenience and frustration for patients and others.